sergeyzoloto/java-sandbox/demo/src/GUI/README.md

 ## JColorChooser

 `JColorChooser` is a GUI mechanism that allows a user to choose colors from a palette in a dialog window.

+## KeyListener

+`KeyListener` is an interface in Java that listens for keys pressed, released, or typed on a component.
+It is commonly used to handle keyboard events, allowing developers to define custom responses to various key actions within their applications.

+## MouseListener

+`MouseListener` is an interface in Java that receives mouse events.
+It can detect mouse clicks, presses, releases, enters, and exits on a component.
+This is useful for creating interactive GUIs where mouse behavior triggers specific actions.

+## Drag & Drop, Point

+Drag & Drop is a direct manipulation gesture found in many GUI systems, allowing users to drag an object and drop it onto another object or location. `Point` is a class in Java that represents a location in a coordinate space, which is often used in GUI programming to track mouse positions or to position components.

+## Key Bindings

+Key Bindings in Java Swing allow developers to bind specific actions to key strokes, providing a more flexible and efficient way of handling keyboard input.
+Unlike `KeyListener`, key bindings work even when a component doesn't have focus, making them ideal for defining global shortcuts in an application.

+## 2D Graphics

+Java provides the `Graphics2D` class, an extension of the `Graphics` class, offering more sophisticated control over geometry, coordinate transformations, color management, and text layout.
+This is the foundation for drawing shapes, text, and images in Java Swing or AWT applications, enabling the creation of rich, custom UI components.